-While the COVID-19 pandemic has brought unique circumstances and challenges to institutions across the globe, Bradley University continues to uphold its core values of student success, knowledge and discovery, inclusiveness and connectivity, and excellence.
-The following decisions involved in having our students return to class will support their learning through a high-quality education, while implementing efforts to care for the health and safety of the entire Bradley family.
+While the COVID-19 pandemic has brought unique circumstances and challenges to institutions across the globe, Bradley University continues to uphold its core values of student success, knowledge and discovery, inclusiveness and connectivity and excellence.
+The following decisions involved in having our students return to class support their learning through a high-quality education, while implementing efforts to care for the health and safety of the entire Bradley family.

 In-Person Learning - As an institution, we are looking for creative ways in which we can continue our emphasis and quality of in-person learning while respecting the health of all involved.

 While in-person learning is a priority for the fall 2020 semester, instructors have also prepared to teach online.
 This highly flexible manner allows us to meet classroom physical distancing guidelines and students’ potential needs.
 Bradley has invested time, energy and finances toward this hybrid style of teaching.

 Available Resources - Inclusiveness is one of Bradley's core values and we will continue to focus efforts to grow towards this value.
 With that, we are seeking and acknowledging the individual needs of our students, faculty and staff during this unique time.
 We are prepared to help accommodate students and provide them a Bradley education where they are.